btdevcommunity/btn-community-guidelines/README.md

 ----

-*Reference from [The Programmer's Hangout](https://theprogrammershangout.com/rules) to our need as they have great rules to follow.*
+*This community guidelines were referenced from [The Programmer's Hangout](https://theprogrammershangout.com/rules).*